 Click on video to see a film about Vox and our members.

 Vox Holloway usually performs three times per year, singing an eclectic range of classical, ecclesiastical, folk, pop, and world music.
-VH also has a strong fundraising element: past concerts have raised funds for Umthombo, a charity working with homeless children in Durban, South Africa (₤6000); the DEC Haiti Appeal (₤14,000); and a combined appeal for Crisis and St. Luke’s Winter Night Shelter.
+VH also has a strong fundraising element and we have raised £80,000 for charity since 2010

-We are fortunate to have Justin Butcher as our choir director and Harvey Brough as our resident composer and arranger.
+We are fortunate to have Justin Butcher as our artistic director and Harvey Brough as our musical director, composer and arranger

 Harvey Brough composer and performer, is one of the UK’s most accomplished and diverse musicians.
 He is unique in his ability to work with the finest professional musicians and complete beginners (both children and adults), often side by side.

 Many of his compositions bring these forces together, with remarkable results.
 He has been promoting Community music for many years before it became a popular movement.

 Harvey sang as a chorister at Coventry Cathedral before studying at the Royal Academy of Music and Clare College, Cambridge.
 Since then he has worked as a freelance performer, arranger, conductor, producer and composer.